 Some runners are familiar with the painful condition called Achilles tendonitis.
 It occurs when the tendon that attaches your calf muscle to your heel bone becomes inflamed.
 Non-insertional Achilles tendonitis is the most common type to affect runners.
-This article will explain the common symptoms and causes and offer some suggested methods of recovery.
+This is a painful, degenerative condition when symptoms of arthritis are exacerbated by ongoing activity, such as athletics.

 - tightness in one or both calf muscles,

 - pain, tenderness, swelling or unusual warmth on the back of the heel,